tbrowder/Text-Utils/README.md

 Inputs are the string to be split, the split character or string, maximum length, a starting position for the search, and the search direction (normally forward unless the `:$rindex` option is `True`).

+An additional option, `:$clean`, causes the break character to be removed from the firsst part, and both parts to be normalized.

 An additional option, `:$break-after`, causes the split to be delayed to the position after the input break string on a normal forward split.

 It returns the two parts of the split string.
 The second part will be shortened to the `:$max-line-length` value if its entered value is greater than the default zero.